 “For I tell you that this scripture must be fulfilled in me.” ~ Luke 22:37

 What is the Messiah?
-The Messiah is the title for the long-awaited King of Israel the Lord promised.
-It is believed that he would come to redeem Israel of its sins and restore peace to the world.
-The idea of the Messiah is first alluded to in the Book of Genesis, right after the fall of Adam and Eve.
-When punishing the serpent for the part he played in the sin of mankind, God warns the serpent of the future seed of Eve, saying, “he shall bruise your head and you shall bruise his heel” (Gen.3: 15).
+The Messiah is the title for the long-awaited King of Israel that the Lord promised through the words of the prophets.
+It is believed that the Messiah would come to redeem Israel of its sins and restore peace to the world.
+The first messianic prophecy is in the Book of Genesis, right after the fall of Adam and Eve.
+While punishing the serpent for the part he played in the original sin of mankind, God warns the serpent of the future seed of Eve, saying, “he shall bruise your head and you shall bruise his heel” (Gen.3: 15).
 In other words, there will be a man who will sacrifice himself in order to fulfill the Lord’s will and make things right once more.
-Another word for “Messiah,” is “Christ.”
-“Christ” literally means “the anointed one.”
-This title is in reference to the Jewish tradition of anointing of one with oil.
-This was done as a way “to set him apart” in honor of God.
-This anointing was reserved only for the high priest or the king of Israel.
-Thus to call Jesus of Nazareth the “Christ” is to declare that he is in fact the one that has been promised since the fall of man, the one set apart, the king of Israel.

 What are the signs that someone is the Christ?

 There are hundreds of messianic prophecies in the Bible.
-However, for the purposes of our discussion, I am only going to focus on seven prophecies particularly worthy of note:
+However, for the purposes of our discussion, I am only going to focus on seven prophecies worthy of note:

 The Messiah will come from the tribe of Judah (Gen 49:10)